StevenMayher/432-2022/projectB/proposal_plans.md

 Out 2 | Diversity meta-score: I want to see how tuition changes year-by-year reflect changes in the diversity of different schools.
 I'm creating a metascore to try and summarize diversity based on the data I have from the Data Expo.
 For each ethnic group, I have the difference in % of the student body (col_ethnicgroup) and the % in the surrounding area (mkt_ethnicgroup) as dif_ethnicgroup.
 I want to penalize for having a skewed student population (skewed towards more white-representation).
 My current metascore formula is as follows: diversity_score = dif_hispa + dif_black + dif_pacis + dif_amind + dif_twora +dif_asian - dif_white Please let me know if there is a better/more sophisticated method I should be using for creating my metascore outcome variable.
 RQ 2 | Do changes in tuition/cost of attendance reflect changes in ethnic composition of public 4-year schools?
 Samples | 2060 in Model 1, 7607 in Model 2.
 Status | **REVISION REQUIRED.** You're trying to boil the ocean here.
 Scale back the plan.
 I strongly recommend you focus on ethnic composition (and how will you measure that, exactly) in a single year, and that you focus on fewer school types in Model 1.
 In Model 2, I don't quite understand why you wouldn't simply look at diversity for the student body, rather than calculating a series of differences.
 But if this is what you want to do, then your research question should really change to focus on predicting this outcome, rather than predicting cost, as it seems to now.
 Not clear why you have so much more data in Model 2.
-Please resubmit revised outcomes, revised research questions and revised specifications of models for both Model 1 and Model 2 that meet these requirements and address the comments below via email to Dr. Love by **9 PM this Thursday 2022-04-07** using the subject "Revised Project B Plans".
-Thank you.

 [Back to Top](#project-b-plans)